Aji Amarillo vs Aji Cristal: Heat, Flavor & Key Differences

 Chile · C. baccatum

 Aji Cristal traces its roots to Peru, where South American pepper cultivation stretches back thousands of years.
-The C. baccatum species was domesticated in the Andean region, with archaeological evidence suggesting cultivation as early as 2500 BCE.
+The Capsicum baccatum species was domesticated in the Andean region, with archaeological evidence suggesting cultivation as early as 2500 BCE.

 Within Peru, aji peppers became foundational to regional cuisine long before Spanish contact.
-The baccatum species spread through Bolivia, Chile, and Argentina, adapting to different altitudes and growing conditions along the way.

 Selection